Stochastica/Insula/README.md

 	...
 }
 ```

-Currently the only available type is `Mandelbrot`.
-In which case a
+Note: All arguments except for `"type"` have default values.
+For example of
+usage, see `doc/examples`.

+### Types

+1. `SceneTest`: The best type to test out your gradients!
+Nothing needs to be
+	specified.
-Mandelbrot object must be supplied.
-It has the following format
+2. `Mandelbrot`: Renders the Mandelbrot set.
+A Mandelbrot object must be
+	supplied, which has the following format
 ```json
 "Mandelbrot": {
 	"centre": [<X>, <Y>],